andrewdieppa/bitmap2600/README.md

 When ready click create to create the code to copy into your project.

+The color palette follows the NTSC standard.
+I may add PAL in the future.

 This isn't hosted anywhere right now so feel free to download and run it locally.